-  Bristol has a vibrant, gripping, and diverse theatre scene.
-The spectrum of theatre in Bristol is diverse and you can catch everything from international blockbuster productions to top-notch independent shows.
+Bristol has a gripping, and diverse theatre scene.
+You can catch everything from international blockbuster productions to top-notch independent shows.

 #8 – Bristol Museum and Art Gallery

-The Bristol Museum and art gallery offers a unique mix of historical artefacts, archeological wonders, and exquisite art.
+The Bristol Museum and Art Gallery offers a unique mix of historical artefacts, archaeological wonders, and exquisite art.

-Set in a beautiful building, the museum is a great activity for all kinds of travelers.
+Set in a beautiful building, the museum is a great activity for all.
 Here, you’ll find everything from ancient Egyptian artefacts to the best-preserved dinosaur ever found in Britain!

-Situated in a public park on Brandon Hill, Cabot Tower is a beautiful historic monument.
-Standing at 105 feet, this 19th century tower isn’t particularly tall, but it’s location on Brandon Hill makes it arguably the best view point in the whole of Bristol.
+Situated in Brandon Hill Park, Cabot Tower is a beautiful historic monument.
+Standing at 105 feet, this 19th-century tower isn’t particularly tall, but its location on Brandon Hill makes it arguably the best viewpoint in the whole of Bristol.

-The hike up to the tower is part of the experience, and Brandon Park, the oldest park in the city, acts as a scenic backdrop for the tower.
-It’s free to climb the steep winding steps up to the top of the tower, and the views will make you glad that you did!
+The climb up to the tower is part of the experience, and the park, the oldest in the city, acts as a scenic backdrop.
+It’s free to climb the steep winding steps, and the views will make you glad that you did!

 #10 – Bristol Aquarium

-With a focus on inspiring a deeper inspiration of the natural world, Bristol Aquarium offers an immersive aquatic experience!
-The aquarium boasts a diverse selection of displays ranging from the Bristol Harbour display to gorgeous underwater gardens of the Mediteranean.
+With a focus on inspiring a deeper look at the natural world, Bristol Aquarium offers an immersive aquatic experience!
+It boasts a diverse selection of displays ranging from the Bristol Harbour display to the gorgeous underwater gardens of the Mediterranean.

-During your visit, you’ll spot a range of underwater animals, including seahorses, unicorn fish, tropical sharks, puffer fish, vibrant corals, and oh so much more!
-Each of the displays are crafted to recreate a series of naturally-themed underwater habitats, from the mangroves of the Amazon to a life size recreation of a sunken ship.
+During your visit, you’ll spot incredible underwater creatures, including seahorses, unicornfish, tropical sharks, pufferfish, vibrant corals, and oh so much more!
+Each of the displays are crafted to recreate a series of naturally-themed underwater habitats, from the mangroves of the Amazon to a life-size recreation of a sunken ship.

 SEE YOU AT THE TOP: 25th Anniversary Edition: This is our top recommendation for an awesome and inspiring read on this magical city.